arkon108/book-reviews/summaries/005-ego-is-the-enemy.md

 1. You’re not nearly as good or as important as you think you are;
 2. You have an attitude that needs to be readjusted;
-3. Most of what you think you know or most of what you learned in books or in school is out of date or wrong.
+3. Most of what you think you know or most of what you learned in books or in school is out of date or wrong

 The canvas strategy is helping yourself by helping others.
 It's easier to be bitter than to let others take credit for your work.